 We add into our whāriki ideas from the teachers to add interest, variety and vibrancy to our programme.
 We observe children carefully and do our best to notice their evolving interests so that we build upon & extend their learning.
 In the midst of this the teachers act as facilitators to empower children to become independent thinkers and learners.

 Children have an involvement in decision making, designing, implementation and completion of their activities – including tidying up in accordance with Ministry of Education and the National Early Childhood Curriculum – Te Whāriki.

-Within all of these main principles we work on building the child’s sense of well being and belonging and offer all of our children many opportunities to develop their communication skills, explore their world and make their own contribution within the Preschool environment.
+Within all of these main principles we work on developing the child’s sense of wellbeing and belonging and offer all of our children many opportunities to develop their communication skills, explore their world and make their own contribution within the preschool environment.

 Literacy activities are woven into our curriculum on a daily basis.
 Activities such as writing lists, recognising letters and names for objects and of course their own names; writing their names; learning to track from left to right; matching letters, sounds & their meanings; choosing to ‘read’ and ‘re read’ books by looking at picture cues and matching them to letters and words; learning the various parts of a book – cover, spine, back, who the authors and illustrators are; writing our own stories; storytelling, book reading and poems – these are just a few of the kinds of literacy activities that are embedded into our programme.

 In the same natural, flowing way we embed mathematical knowledge into our curriculum.
 We include things such as counting 1- 20 – both forwards and backwards, matching, measuring, comparisons, classifying, making sets, weighing.
 Concepts such positioning – under, over, behind, through around, near, far are taught.